The best true wireless earbuds of 2021 - CNN Underscored

 Sound quality

-- Low, mid, high: During the lower, mid-ranged and higher tones in songs, we listened to how each pair addressed each range.
+- Low, mid, high: During the lower, midrange and higher tones in songs, we listened to how each pair addressed each range.

 - Bass: We listened to how well buds could reproduce the depth and kick of bass in a variety of songs.